datawire/datawire-connect/docs/cli/createOrg.rst

 create-org
 ~~~~~~~~~~

-The create-org command creates a new organization in the {{{cli-product}}} with a single member.
+The create-org command creates a new organization in the {{{cli_product}}} with a single member.
 That member can then invite additional people into the organization as needed.

 Syntax
 ++++++